natdm/bswap/README.md

 NavBuffer will do the exact same as SwapBuffer, except it will send you to that buffer and not swap the contents.

 ![Nav Example](/images/nav.gif)

+## Credit where credit is due

+A lot of this is borrowed from some useful functionality I liked from [Coc-Explorer](https://github.com/weirongxu/coc-explorer)